websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/dynamic-data-lists/getting-started-with-dynamic-data-lists.md

 ## System Configuration

-There are two settings you can configure in *Control Pane*l &rarr; *System Settings* &rarr; *Content and Data* &rarr; *Dynamic Data Lists*: Dynamic Data Lists Service and Dynamic Data Lists.
+There are two settings you can configure in *Control Panel* &rarr; *System Settings* &rarr; *Content and Data* &rarr; *Dynamic Data Lists*: Dynamic Data Lists Service and Dynamic Data Lists.

 Under the Dynamic Data Lists Service setting: